-We are party to employment agreements with each of Ms. Ramsey, Mr. Long and Mr. Trembley.
-The employment agreements with Ms. Ramsey, Mr. Long and Mr. Trembley were entered into on April 21, 2020, April 8, 2021 and October 15, 2020, respectively, and have initial employment terms of four years, four years and five years, respectively.
-Each employment agreement provides for automatic annual renewals following the end of the initial employment term, unless either party (or in the case of Mr. Trembley, the Company) provides at least 60 days' prior notice of non-renewal, but also may be terminated at any time by either party prior to the end of the employment term.
-The employment agreements provide, among other things: (i) the annual base salaries for Ms. Ramsey, Mr. Long and Mr. Trembley, currently set at \$605,673, \$420,001 and \$340,926, respectively (subject to increases (or in the case of Mr. Trembley, adjustment) from time to time in the sole discretion of the Board); (ii) a target annual performance bonus opportunity for Ms. Ramsey, Mr. Long and Mr. Trembley, currently set at 77%, 50% and 40% of the Named Executive Officer's annual base salary, respectively; (iii) a grant of Incentive Units (as described above); and (iv) eligibility to participate in any employee benefit plans that we may have in effect from time to time for our executive-level personnel.
+We are party to employment agreements with each of Ms. Ramsey, Mr. Long, Mr. Trembley and Mr. White.
+The employment agreements with Ms. Ramsey, Mr. Long, Mr. Trembley and Mr. White were entered into on November 7, 2023, April 8, 2021, October 15, 2020 and April 12, 2024 (with an effective date of June 6, 2022), respectively, and have initial employment terms of one year, four years, four years and four years, respectively.
+Each employment agreement provides for automatic annual renewals following the end of the initial employment term, unless either party (or in the case of Messrs.
+Trembley and White, the Company) provides at least 60 days' (or in the case of Ms. Ramsey, 30 days') prior notice of non-renewal, but also may be terminated at any time by either party prior to the end of the employment term.
+The employment agreements provide, among other things: (i) the annual base salaries for Ms. Ramsey, Mr. Long, Mr. Trembley and Mr. White, currently set at \$150,000, \$500,000, \$368,745 and \$374,920, respectively (subject to increases) from time to time in the sole discretion of the Board); (ii) a target annual performance bonus opportunity for Ms. Ramsey, Mr. Long, Mr. Trembley and Mr. White, currently set at 30%, 80%, 40% and 40% of the Named Executive Officer's annual base salary, respectively; (iii) a grant of Incentive Units (as described above); and (iv) eligibility to participate in any employee benefit plans that we may have in effect from time to time for our executive-level personnel.
 Additionally, pursuant to Mr. Trembley's employment agreement, he is eligible to receive supplemental discretionary bonuses from time to time as determined by the Compensation Committee.
 The employment agreements also provide certain severance benefits to each Named Executive Officer upon a certain terminations.
 See the section titled "Potential Payments Upon Termination or Change in Control" below.

-The employment agreements subject each Named Executive Officer to the following restrictive covenants: (i) perpetual confidentiality, (ii) assignment of intellectual property, (iii) non-competition during his or her employment, (iv) non-disparagement during his or her employment (which non-disparagement covenants in Ms. Ramsey's and Mr. Long's employment agreements are mutual), (v) non-solicitation of our customers, suppliers, licensees, licensors and other business relations during his or her employment and (vi) non-solicitation of our employees and independent contractors during his or her employment and for a period of one year following termination of such employment.
+The employment agreements subject each Named Executive Officer to the following restrictive covenants: (i) perpetual confidentiality, (ii) assignment of intellectual property, (iii) non-competition during his or her employment during his or her employment (which non-disparagement covenants in Ms. Ramsey's and Mr. Long's employment agreements are mutual), (v) non-solicitation of our customers, suppliers, licensees, licensors and other business relations during his or her employment and (vi) non-solicitation of our employees and independent contractors during his or her employment and for a period of one year following termination of such employment.